 Owe nothing to anyone—except for your obligation to love one another.
 If you love your neighbor, you will fulfill the requirements of God’s law.
 (Romans 13:8)

 When I was a little kid, my family would celebrate Christmas Eve with my Dad’s brothers’ families.
 One Christmas, one of us cousins got an electric train set for a Christmas present.
-Me and my cousins were really excited about putting the train set together and getting to run it, but we couldn’t get near it because my Dad and my uncles were down on their knees assembling the train set in my Auntie’s kitchen and they were the ones who got to run it for the first time.
+My cousins and I were really excited about putting the train set together and getting to run it, but we couldn’t get near it because my Dad and my uncles were down on their knees assembling the train set in my Auntie’s kitchen and they were the ones who got to run it for the first time.
 They told us that they were only making sure that everything was going to work alright, but I think that they were just as excited as we were.

 One thing that is very important when assembling a train set is to make sure that you put the locomotive at the front of the train.
 You could put a different car on the front, and it might work for a while but eventually your train will derail.
 The system was designed for the locomotive to pull the train.